Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

-Commonly referred to in historical literature as "la fée verte" (the green fairy), absinthe is an anise-flavored spirit, including botanicals of Artemisia absinthium (grand wormwood), together with green anise, sweet fennel, and other medicinal and culinary herbs.
-Absinthe gained such a popular reputation with the fashionable set in Paris in the 19th century, so much so, that by the 1860s, bars, bistros, cafés, and cabarets would designated 5:00 P.M. as "the green hour."
-Its exaggerated reputation as an addictive substance and as the subject of artists, showing benumbed and inebriated drinkers, absinthe became associated with moral decay and was eventually banned by several countries in 1915.
-Trace amounts of thujone, a psychoactive and hallucinogenic substance, are no longer thought to be generally harmful, though many modern brands taking advantage of the absinthe revival in the 1990s now advertise themselves as thujone-free.
-Scotland now produces its own absinthe!
-Mermichan (Scots Gaelic for Wicked Fairy) is a blend of traditional and Scottish including: grande wormwood, green aniseed, fennel seed, hyssop, star anise, lemon balm, mint, lemon thyme, bramble leaves, heather flower, and Deeside honey.
+Have you seen the green fairy?
+Absinthe, commonly referred to as "la fée verte" is an anise-flavored spirit, generally made from botanicals of Artemisia absinthium (grand wormwood), green anise, sweet fennel, and other medicinal and culinary herbs.
+Absinthe was hugely popular with the fashionable set in Paris in the 19th century, so much so, that by the 1860s, bars, bistros, cafés, and cabarets would designate 5:00 P.M. as "the green hour."
+Its exaggerated reputation as an addictive substance and as a popular subject of artists (showing benumbed and inebriated drinkers), led to its association with moral decay, leading to its banning by several countries in 1915.
+Nowadays, the trace amounts of thujone, a psychoactive and hallucinogenic substance, are no longer thought to be generally harmful, though many modern brands take advantage of the absinthe revival of the 1990s by advertising themselves as thujone-free.
+Scotland too now produces its own absinthe!
+Mermichan (Scots Gaelic for Wicked Fairy) is a blend of traditional and Scottish herbs including: grande wormwood, green aniseed, fennel seed, hyssop, star anise, lemon balm, mint, lemon thyme, bramble leaves, heather flower, and Deeside honey. 🧚

 “After the first glass, you see things as you wish they were.
 After the second, you see things as they are not.
 Finally, you see things as they really are, and that is the most horrible thing in the world.”